srl-labs/containerlab/docs/manual/kinds/ceos.md

   }
 }
 ```
-The linux interface of `eth0` is always used for the management interface mapping.
+Linux's `eth0` interface is always used to map the management interface.

-With the following topology file containerlab is instructed to take a file `mymapping.json` from the current working directory and mount that to the container as `/mnt/flash/EosIntfMapping.json`.
-This will result in this interface mapping to be considered during bootup of the node.
+With the following topology file, containerlab is instructed to take a `mymapping.json` file located in the same directory as the topology and mount that to the container as `/mnt/flash/EosIntfMapping.json`.
+This will result in this interface mapping being considered during the bootup of the node.
 The destination for that bind has to be `/mnt/flash/EosIntfMapping.json`.

-1. Craft a valid interface mapping file, see example above.
+1. Craft a valid interface mapping file.
-2. Use this file as a `binds` for a ceos node:
+2. Use `binds` config option for a ceos node/kind to make this file available in the container's filesystem:
     ```yaml
     name: ceos

     topology:
       nodes:
         ceos1:
           kind: ceos
           image: ceos:4.28.0F
           binds:
-            - mymapping.json:/mnt/flash/EosIntfMapping.json:ro
+            - mymapping.json:/mnt/flash/EosIntfMapping.json:ro # (1)!
         ceos2:
           kind: ceos
           image: ceos:4.28.0F